xwmx/bibliography/README.md

 ---

-## Entrepreneurship, Finance, Law, and Venture Capital
+## Entrepreneurship, Finance, Business Law, and Venture Capital

 -   Brian J. Broughman et al., *A License to Grow: Ending State, Local, and Some Federal Barriers to Innovation and Growth in Key Sectors of